publicinnovation/openorg/chapters/2_need-and-opportunity.md

 Even worse, nearly every major attempt to “fix the system” has failed to deliver results.
 With an overreliance on political leadership and technocratic policy design, reform efforts either lack sufficient political support, collapse on their own weight, or do not address the root causes of governmental dysfunction.
 Of course, this track record largely pertains to the federal and state levels of government.

 At the local level, new models of co-creation are laying a foundation of civic infrastructure needed to enable faster problem solving and greater social cohesion.
-Whether it’s volunteerism, civic hacking, or tactical urbanism, citizens have come full circle and reached the conclusion that the only way to ensure a problem gets fixed is to fix it ourselves.
+Whether it’s volunteerism, civic hacking, or tactical urbanism, many citizens have come full circle and reached the conclusion that the best way to ensure a problem gets fixed is to fix it themselves.

 ## B. Current Trends